wptrainingteam/choosing-and-installing-themes/README.md

 * Present the Theme Directory on WordPress.org
 * Describe the consideration and criteria in choosing the correct theme
 * Demonstrate how to install and activate a theme
-* Practice exercises to have participants find and install a theme on their own site
+* Practice exercises were participants find and install a theme on their own site

 ## Exercises